MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/monitor/cloud-app-howto.md

 ## Hybrid cloud monitoring

 Some organizations aren't ready to embrace the latest DevOps practices and cloud innovations to manage their heterogenous environments with Azure Monitor.
-For this situation, Microsoft has several strategies intended to support your business and IT operational goals, realizing the need for integration and phased migration from your current tools to Azure Monitor.
+For this situation, we have several strategies intended to support your business and IT operational goals, realizing the need for integration and phased migration from your current tools to Azure Monitor.

 The following are the likely candidates for this scenario: